 WHAT NATIONALITY ARE GRAND AND PRO SLAM CHAMPIONS?

 Before the First World War men's tennis was dominated by five countries: U. S. A., Great Britain, Ireland, Australia and New Zealand.
 One German victory at the World Hard Court in 1912 was the only time a player not from these nations won a Grand Slam title in this period.
 The last Irish winner was in 1912 and the last New Zealand winner in 1914.
 In the 1920s and 1930s France joined Great Britain, U. S. A. and Australia as the dominant forces in the game, with the occasional German winner as well.
 Great Britain won their last Grand Slam title for 76 years in 1936 and France (apart from one title in 1983) had their last winner in 1946.
 After the war a few more nations produced Grand Slam champions, but U. S. A. and Australia dominated.
 This continued until the early 1970s.
 Then Australia's dominance ended and Sweden emerged as a dominant force from the mid 1970s through to the early 1990s.
 At the end of the 1970s tennis began to produce champions from countries that hadn't previously been successful (ie Argentina).
 America's dominance ended in 1984 as Sweden, Czechoslovakia and Germany dominated.
 Then America dominated the 1990s.
-By 2004 America's run of success had dried up and Switzerland began to dominate with Spain.
-Serbia and Spain then dominated.
+By 2004 America's run of success had dried up and Switzerland began to dominate with Spain and Serbia.
 In total Australia have won 100 Grand Slam men's singles titles, but America are two short of 150.

 In the pro game, America dominated the 1930s with Germany (in the form of Hans Nusslein) and Czechoslovakia (in the form of Karel Kozeluh) the other main rivals.
 Perry and Cochet were unable to continue their amateur success and won just three pro slam titles between them (two of them when they were the only former Grand Slam champion in the field).
 Then America dominated the period from 1942-56, winning every pro slam held apart from one sole Australian victory.
 From 1957-59 America and Australia rivalled each other.
 From 1960 Australia dominated, winning every pro slam from 1963-67.